 - We suggest starting in Epcot or Animal Kingdom for hopper days.

 - In the morning, don’t book any Lightning Lane (LL) selections in Epcot or Animal Kingdom; start booking LL at 7 am for the park you are hopping to.
 Genie will ask you what other parks you plan to visit and then you can use the “change park” feature to select LL options in that park.

 - Genie will only offer you LL options that start after 2 pm, which is perfect for “stacking” rides up for your next park.

 - BIG UPDATE August 2022: Genie won’t offer any rides in the hopping park until those rides have filled up the morning time slots.
-You’ll still try to get Tower of Terror or Remys at 7, but the availability for a spot after 2 pm may not actually show up until 8 or 9 am.
+You’ll still try to get Tower of Terror or Remys at 7, but the availability for a spot after 2 pm may not show up until 8 or 9 am.
 If you use this Genie+ hack, keep refreshing until you see the window you are looking for after 2 pm.
-Since the popular rides will go pretty fast, we don’t expect you’ll have to wait too long to start this Genie+ tip process.
+Since the popular rides will go pretty fast, we don’t expect you to wait too long to start this Genie+ tip process.
 Patience!

 You can save some money in a big way if you do not park hop beyond the obvious ticket price savings.